 Section 1.
 Title.
 Sections 1 to 27 of this chapter shall be known as the Medical Cannabis Act.
 Section 2.
-Findings.

-(a) Cannabis' recorded use as a medicine goes back nearly 5,000 years.
-Although the federal government has hindered research into cannabis' therapeutic benefits by imposing unique obstacles to such research, modern medical research has confirmed the beneficial uses of cannabis - which is also called marijuana.

-(b) In its 2017 review of recent research, the National Academy of Sciences, Engineering, and Medicine concluded there is conclusive or substantial clinical evidence of cannabis' efficacy at alleviating chronic pain.

-(c) Studies have also shown cannabis and cannabinoids can alleviate several other debilitating medical conditions, including chronic pain, seizures, nausea, appetite loss, muscle spasms, autism symptoms, and post-traumatic stress disorder.

-(d) Cannabis has many accepted medical uses in the United States, having been recommended by thousands of licensed physicians to more than one million patients in states with medical cannabis laws.
-A wide range of medical and public health organizations, including the American Academy of HIV Medicine, the American College of Physicians, the American Nurses Association, the American Public Health Association, the Leukemia & Lymphoma Society, the Epilepsy Foundation, the National Multiple Sclerosis Society, the U.S. Pain Foundation, and many others, have recognized the medical utility of cannabis.

-(e) For more than a decade, Congress has signaled its support for allowing states to set their own medical cannabis policies by approving budgets that restricted the Department of Justice from interfering in such programs.

-(f) Thirty-nine states and the District of Columbia allow the medical use of cannabis under state law. joins in this effort for the health and welfare of its citizens.

-(g) States are not required to enforce federal law or prosecute people for engaging in activities prohibited by federal law.
-Therefore, compliance with this act does not put the state of in violation of federal law.
+Findings. (a) Cannabis' recorded use as a medicine goes back nearly 5,000 years.
+Although the federal government has hindered research into cannabis' therapeutic benefits by imposing unique obstacles to such research, modern medical research has confirmed the beneficial uses of cannabis - which is also called marijuana. (b) In its 2017 review of recent research, the National Academy of Sciences, Engineering, and Medicine concluded there is conclusive or substantial clinical evidence of cannabis' efficacy at alleviating chronic pain. (c) Studies have also shown cannabis and cannabinoids can alleviate several other debilitating medical conditions, including seizures, nausea, appetite loss, muscle spasms, autism symptoms, pos traumatic stress disorder, and Crohn's disease. (d) Cannabis has many accepted medical uses in the United States, having been recommended by thousands of licensed physicians to more than one million patients in states with medical cannabis laws.
+A wide range of medical and public health organizations, including the American Academy of HIV Medicine, the American College of Physicians, the American Nurses Association, the American Public Health Association, the Leukemia & Lymphoma Society, the Epilepsy Foundation, the National Multiple Sclerosis Society, the U.S. Pain Foundation, and many others, have recognized the medical utility of cannabis. (e) In recent years, Congress has signaled its support for allowing states to set their own medical cannabis policies by approving budgets that restricted the Department of Justice from interfering in such programs. (f) Thirty-eight states and the District of Columbia have removed state-level criminal penalties from the medical use and cultivation of cannabis joins in this effort for the health and welfare of its citizens. (g) States are not required to enforce federal law or prosecute people for engaging in activities prohibited by federal law.
+Therefore, compliance with this act does not put the state of